BioJulia/BioStructures.jl/docs/src/documentation.md

 Models are ordered numerically; chains are ordered by chain ID character ordering, except the empty chain is last; residues are ordered by residue number and insertion code with hetero residues after standard residues; atoms are ordered by atom serial.

-`collect` can be used to get arrays of sub-elements. `collectatoms`, `collectresidues`, `collectchains` and `collectmodels` return arrays of a particular type from a structural element or element array.
+`collect` can be used to get arrays of sub-elements.
+`collectatoms`, `collectresidues`, `collectchains` and `collectmodels` return arrays of a particular type from a structural element or element array.

 Selectors are functions passed as additional arguments to these functions.
-Only elements that return `true` when passed to the selector are retained.
+Only elements that return `true` when passed to all the selector are retained.
 For example:

 | Command                                                 | Action                                                            | Return type                |
 | :------------------------------------------------------ | :---------------------------------------------------------------- | :------------------------- |